microsoft/api-extractor.com-website/pages/messages/ae-setter-with-docs.md

 ## Remarks

-API Extractor models a pair of property getter/setters as a single API item.
+API Extractor models a property getter/setter pair as a single API item.
 The getter is the main declaration, and the setter is treated as an "ancillary" signature.
 Only the getter can have a doc comment.
 If a doc comment is found on the setter, then API Extractor reports the `ae-setter-with-docs` error.